isomerpages/mse-zerowaste/_workgroup/02-citizens_workgroup_faq.md

 About 60 per cent of Singaporean households are already recycling regularly.
 Unfortunately, many do not realise that items soiled with food and liquids should not be put into the blue recycling bin.
 Food and liquids contaminate other recyclables in the blue bin, which then have to be trashed rather than recycled.
 Today, the contamination rate of blue recycling bins is high, at 40 per cent.

 If we can improve the way we recycle, we can collect back items which might otherwise have been trashed.
 The recyclables can be made into new products such as construction materials and furniture.
 Recycling will therefore enable us to turn trash into treasure.
 This will allow us to keep our precious and finite resources in use for as long as possible, instead of drawing on new resources.
-This is what we call a circular economy approach.
+This is what we call a [circular economy](/circular-economy/) approach.

 #### Join us!

-The Ministry of the Environment and Water Resources (MEWR) is working with the Institute of Policy Studies (IPS) to recruit Singaporeans to form a Citizens’ Workgroup.
+The [Ministry of the Environment and Water Resources (MEWR)](http://www.mewr.gov.sg){:target="_blank"} is working with the [Institute of Policy Studies (IPS)](https://lkyspp.nus.edu.sg/ips){:target="_blank"} to recruit Singaporeans to form a Citizens’ Workgroup.
 The Workgroup will work with MEWR to co-create solutions to improve the way we recycle at home.

 Participants will be given access to background information about household recycling in Singapore.
 They will also be given access to policy-relevant information like household recycling surveys as well as resource persons who can share their expertise and help with the piloting and implementation of solutions.